crespire/rails_railsbook/implementation.md

 end
 ```

-I feel like this is a logical method: when I have a view, I want to check if the user has liked this partiuclar resource.
+I feel like this is a logical method: when I have a view, I want to check if the user has liked this particular resource.
 If they have, show a delete option, otherwise they can like the resource.
 The more I think about it, why not allow a user to like their own stuff?

 Having sorted out the routes and the options, I think the rest is fairly simple.
 Check if the user has already liked the resource.
 If not, show a link to Like#create.
 Otherwise, show a link to Like#destroy.